GOP lawmakers move to strike down DC's right-to-die law

 - Why Portland and not Seattle gets pummeled with snow

-Bowser says in a statement that Langford and Westrup are “attempting to sidestep the democratic process in order to impose their personal beliefs” on the city.
+Bowser says in a statement that Lankford and Westrup are “attempting to sidestep the democratic process in order to impose their personal beliefs” on the city.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

-Note: This story has been corrected.
-A previous version had Lankford’s last name spelled incorrectly.